Outreach Foundation Hillbrow Theatre Project at the National Arts Festival

 Please help us get to Grahamstown by pledging through Thundafund

-Mphilo is a teenager from the countryside who is, in the eyes of the family, born as a blessing as she is an albino.
+Mphilo is a teenager from the countryside who is, in the eyes of the family, born as a blessing as she is a person living with Albinism.
 Her grandmother believes that she can cure the disease her older daughter (Mphilo’s mother, Nozizwe) has and that Mphilo’s body parts can make the family rich.
-Mphilo and her mother’s journey confront the myths that allow young girls to be exploited, harassed and abused by authority figures in our communities.
+Mphilo and her mother journey to confront the myths that allow young girls to be exploited, harassed and abused by authority figures in our communities.
 Nozizwe, during her journey, meets up with other women from different backgrounds, and together they articulate their struggles.
 United they can reach beyond the wall of society’s myths around Albinism.

 ‘My silence is talkative’, is a cutting-edge, relevant and inspiring production.
 It is innovative in its presentation and how it handles the subject matter.
 It tackles issues faced by society which are not easy to communicate.
 Through the eyes of the children, we see how albinism, human trafficking, abortion and the struggle of females come together to relate stories that need to be told.
 The stories expressed by these children through this production will go a long way in bringing about conversations within the community by males and females of all ages.

 Issues around culture, sexuality, domestic violence, xenophobia, belonging, and religion are some of the themes the play explores.
 Many females in our country are facing issues such as these on a daily basis.
-They often need to defend their existence within communities, especially if they have albinism.
-The production aims to not only promote the discussion around these subjects through a profound reflection of how participants envision their worlds, future and themselves but also to sensitise audiences around albinism.
+They often need to defend their existence within communities, especially if they are living with Albinism.
+The production aims to not only promote the discussion around these subjects through a profound reflection of how participants envision their worlds, future and themselves but also to sensitise audiences around Albinism.

 Albinism occurs in all racial and ethnic groups throughout Africa, and indeed the world, yet it has not been given the attention it deserves.
-A large number of people live in fear daily as a result of Albino hunters who perceive Albinos to have magical powers and will stop at nothing to ‘capture’one.
+A large number of people live in fear daily as a result of hunters who target people living with Albinism who perceive them to have magical powers and will stop at nothing to ‘capture’ one.
 Within some cultures, they are believed to cure diseases.
 Thus they are sometimes seen as a blessing.
-Even when not hunted, Albinos face discrimination and abuse in their respective communities.
+Even when not hunted, people living with Albinism face discrimination and abuse in their respective communities.
 This discrimination affects their self-esteem, and they often succumb to abuse and become victims of human trafficking.

 Venue: St Andrew’s Hall